 |Over (column 1)||Not over|

-* In the first and second bracket of box 1, national insurance tax is levied at a rate of 27.65%.
+* In the first bracket of box 1, national insurance tax is levied at a rate of 27.65%.

-Box 3 income is taxed at a flat rate of 30%.
+Box 3 income (deemed return on savings and investments) is taxed at a flat rate of 32%.

 Local taxes on income